Yulia Tymoshenko: Appointment and reactions

 On 24 January 2005, Tymoshenko was appointed acting prime minister of Ukraine under Yushchenko's presidency.
 On 4 February, Tymoshenko's premiership appointment was ratified by the parliament with an overwhelming majority of 373 votes (226 were required for approval).
 She is the first woman appointed Prime Minister of Ukraine.

-The Tymoshenko cabinet did not have any other members of party Yulia Tymoshenko Bloc besides Tymoshenko herself and Oleksandr Turchynov, who was appointed the chief of Security Service of Ukraine.
+The Tymoshenko cabinet did not include any other members of Yulia Tymoshenko Bloc besides Tymoshenko herself and Oleksandr Turchynov, who was appointed the chief of Security Service of Ukraine.
 The ministers who were working with her took her side in the later confrontation with Viktor Yushchenko.

 On 28 July 2005, Forbes named Tymoshenko the third most powerful woman in the world, behind only Condoleezza Rice and Wu Yi.
 However, in the magazine's list published on 1 September 2006, Tymoshenko's name was not among the top 100.

-In September 2005, Tymoshenko received the "Person of the Year of Central and Eastern Europe" award according to the 15th International Economic Forum in Krinitsa Gurska.
+In September 2005, Tymoshenko received the "Person of the Year of Central and Eastern Europe" award according to the 15th International Economic Forum in Krynica Górska.